The Complete Travel Guide to Mangaia on a Budget© Taniera - Cook Islands Tourism

 How to Get to Mangaia

 Mangaia lies in the Southern Group of the Cook Islands, some 203 km (126 mi) southeast of Rarotonga and the Cook Islands’ international airport.
 The only real way to get to Mangaia is via domestic flight from Rarotonga.
-Cargo boats are an option, but not a reliable one – find out more in our Cook Islands Cargo Ship Guide.
+Cargo boats are an option, but not a reliable one.
+Find out more in our Cook Islands Cargo Ship Guide.

 How to Get Around Mangaia

-Mangaia might be smaller than Rarotonga but it takes more time to get around due to the island only having decent roads along the west coast and running through Ivirua village on the east coast.
-The rest of the roads are pretty rough as either dirt or flattened coral, while much of the inland roads are slow-going or impassable in the rental vehicles available on the island: either an SUV or a scooter.
+The rest of the roads are quite rough, either dirt or flattened coral, while much of the inland roads are slow-going or impassable in the rental vehicles available on the island, which are either an SUV or a scooter.
 For much of the cave attractions and inland adventures, you’ll need to rely on the 4WD vehicle of a local guide.

 Both rental vehicles and guides can be arranged through your accommodation, as can airport transfers.
 Find out more about getting around the island in our Mangaia Transport Guide: 6 Ways to Get to (& Around) Mangaia.